• Skip to primary navigation

 I have been making paleo cloud bread for the past couple of years and making different sandwiches, breakfast recipes or keto pizzas with my keto pizza sauce.
 It's one of the simplest recipes out there in the low carb world and one that I make many times per month.

 To make dairy free cloud bread, you simply need to make it with a keto mayonnaise instead of the original cream cheese version.
 I've tried making multiple versions, some with cottage cheese, cream cheese, sour cream, mayo or even coconut oil.
-I've increased the eggs and decreased the eggs and yet my favourite version has always been dairy free cloud bread.
+I've increased the eggs and decreased the eggs and yet my favorite version has always been dairy free cloud bread.
 It's simple.
 It doesn't need hard to find ingredients, and it tastes awesome!

 I personally always like to add different seasonings to my batter just to give it a little taste.
 I always add cream of tartar to my cloud bread because I find it makes the bread hold better together and doesn't break as much when you make a sandwich with it.
 If you'd like to try another dairy-free recipe that I have for bread, you must try out my Ultimate Keto Buns or my Low Carb Paleo Bread!